csula-students/beautiful-data-project-dream/syllabus.md

 ### Request for a Regrade

-* In those cases of arithmetic errors, please bring the issue to the instructor-in-charge immediately.
-We will make the necessary adjustments (no questions asked).
+In those cases of arithmetic errors, please bring the issue to the instructor-in-charge immediately.
+We will make the necessary adjustments.

-* In those cases where **students feel that they should get more because ___**.
-PLEASE DO NOT BOTHER.
-We will listen to your plight, but we will not regrade.

-  ___ includes (but not limited to):

-	* They worked really hard on the assignment or project
-	* They would have to endure shame with family and friends
-	* They need _XYZ_ grade to graduate

-* In those cases where students believe that the grade rendered does not reflect the quality of the work, students must submit in writing within 1 week a request for regrade with the following information:
+In those cases where students believe that the grade rendered does not reflect the quality of the work, students must submit in writing within 1 week a request for regrade with the following information:

   - Name and CIN number
   - Assignment #/Exam #/Project